 We use ‘Cornerstones Curriculum’ for our topic lessons.
 This is a creative curriculum based on 4 stages: engage- develop- innovate- express.
-Our topic this half term is ‘Bright Lights, Big City’ – A geography based topic.
-The children will be looking at the United Kingdom and learning about the different cities within it.
+Our topic this half term is ‘Moon Zoom’ – The children will be learning about the different planets that make up our solar system.

 Last half term we learnt all about dinosaurs!
 We looked at dinosaurs teeth and different types of fossils.
 We made our own dinosaur fossils, dinosaur sock puppets and dinosaur shaped biscuits!
 Animals from the Kirkleathem Owl Centre came to visit us as well, we seen an owl, two snakes, a bearded dragon, a chicken and a duck!

 The children will be given family homework based on their current topic.
 They will be given family homework every half term and are expected to create a piece of work linked to their topic.